 Pig blood cake (£3.5), came with a rich soy and mirin marinated hen’s yolk.
 What you get is rich and complex flavours with the rice within giving good body to each bite.

 Sweet potato chips, plum pickle ketchup (£3).
 The experience is totally naughty but nice with this batter coated root vegetable.
 The ketchup had a sriracha taste to it which isn’t a bad thing at all.
 It’s type of fried snack that would nourish and make you very happy at 2am, let alone 12pm!

 Confit pork belly, pork sauce, hot sauce, dried shallots (£4.5).
 A perfectly cooked slab of moist pork belly that melts in your mouth, glazed in sweet sticky sauce and smokey sweet shallots.
 Only a fool would dislike it.

 Guinea fowl chi shiang rice (£4.25).
 The mirin-soy marinated yolk features again and working wonders with the soy dressed sticky rice, house pickles & slithers of gamey fowl.
 An excellent little dish.

 Lamb Bao (£5).
 Lamb shoulder, coriander sauce, garlic mayo, soy pickled chilli.
 Sadly I didn’t try this one but my fellow diner was very content with it, there’s always a next time as they say.

-The damage: Expect to pay £30-£40 per heard with drinks.
+The damage: Expect to pay £30/40 per head.